Recent Case Highlights

 An Idaho Court on December 29, 2023 rejected the state’s motion to dismiss Adkins v.
 State of Idaho, a case challenging the limited scope of the medical exceptions to Idaho’s two abortion bans: a total trigger ban and a “vigilante”-style six-week ban.
 The court’s ruling allows the case to proceed.
 The case was brought on behalf of four women who were denied abortion care despite facing severe pregnancy complications; two Idaho physicians who provide obstetrical care; and a professional membership organization consisting of Idaho physicians, medical residents and medical students.

 The U.S. Supreme Court agreed on December 13, 2023 to take up Alliance for Hippocratic Medicine v.
 FDA, a case filed by anti-abortion advocates challenging the FDA’s approval of the abortion drug mifepristone and seeking to remove it from the market nationwide.
-The court will likely hear arguments in the spring.
+Arguments have been scheduled for March 26.
 The case reaches the Supreme Court after an appellate court partially upheld a lower court ruling attempting to reinstate burdensome pre-2016 restrictions on mifepristone that make it much harder to access.
 That order is currently blocked and will remain blocked until the Supreme Court rules, likely in June 2024.

 Texas Supreme Court Denies Woman’s Request for Emergency Abortion Care